 The NSF states, "Faucets and plumbing products intended for contact with drinking water should be tested and certified to NSF/ANSI Standard 61: Drinking Water System Components."
 The American National Standard ensures that these products have a limited amount of impurities.

 You may also want to purchase a WaterSense label faucet.
 This type of faucet reduces 30% or more of water usage in a bathroom.

-According to the EPA (Environmental Protection Agency) home faucets account from more than 15% of the water used inside a US home.
-This translates into over a trillion gallons of water per year for the nation.
+According to the EPA (Environmental Protection Agency) replacing old bathroom faucets can save home owners around 700 gallons of water per year.
 Look for this label to conserve your water use.